-Guidance for 401(k) Savers During Uncertain Times
+401(k) Guidance During Uncertain Times

-In addition to the effect COVID-19 has had on our lives, the related investment volatility and economic uncertainty have understandably raised concerns for many.
+The related investment volatility and economic uncertainty have understandably raised concerns for many.

 Market volatility is not new, and if history is any guide, the markets will eventually recover.
 However, often the timing of upward movements can be equally surprising as the market drops.
 Staying invested to the degree appropriate for your circumstances and goals is often the most prudent course of action.
 We know that many people have not lived through the kind of market volatility we’re seeing today and that the anxiety is real.
 This is when our disciplined saving behaviors can set the stage for future financial well-being, including in retirement, which is a long-term proposition, providing years if not decades to recover from a downturn.
 Even for those who are close to retirement, the time horizon for most of their investments should be 30 years or more, considering life expectancies.